Glastonbury Festival: Location

-In recent years the site has been organised around a restricted backstage compound, with the Pyramid stage on the north, and Other stage on the south of the compound.
+In recent years the site has been organised around a restricted backstage compound, with the Pyramid Stage on the north, and Other stage on the south of the compound.
 Attractions on the east of the site include the acoustic tent, comedy tent and circus.
-To the south are the green fields, which include displays of traditional and environmentally friendly crafts.
+To the south are the green fields, which include displays of traditional and environmentally friendly crafts, while the south eastern corner hosts a variety of late night, dance-oriented stages.
 In King's Meadow, the hill at the far south of the site, is a modern small megalith circle which, like Stonehenge, is coordinated with the summer solstice, and since 1990 represents a stone circle.